Thrust vectoring: Aircraft

 Most currently operational vectored thrust aircraft use turbofans with rotating nozzles or vanes to deflect the exhaust stream.
-This method can successfully deflect thrust through as much as 90 degrees, relative to the aircraft centreline.
-However, the engine must be sized for vertical lift, rather than normal flight, which results in a weight penalty.
+This method allows designs to deflect thrust through as much as 90 degrees relative to the aircraft centreline.
+If an aircraft uses thrust vectoring for VTOL operations the engine must be sized for vertical lift, rather than normal flight, which results in a weight penalty.
 Afterburning (or Plenum Chamber Burning, PCB, in the bypass stream) is difficult to incorporate and is impractical for take-off and landing thrust vectoring, because the very hot exhaust can damage runway surfaces.
 Without afterburning it is hard to reach supersonic flight speeds.
 A PCB engine, the Bristol Siddeley BS100, was cancelled in 1965.

 Tiltrotor aircraft vector thrust via rotating turboprop engine nacelles.
 The mechanical complexities of this design are quite troublesome, including twisting flexible internal components and driveshaft power transfer between engines.
 Most current tiltrotor designs feature two rotors in a side-by-side configuration.
 If such a craft is flown in a way where it enters a vortex ring state, one of the rotors will always enter slightly before the other, causing the aircraft to perform a drastic and unplanned roll.

 Thrust vectoring is also used as a control mechanism for airships.
 An early application was the British Army airship Delta, which first flew in 1912.
 It was later used on HMA (His Majesty's Airship) No. 9r, a British rigid airship that first flew in 1916 and the twin 1930s-era U.S. Navy rigid airships USS Akron and USS Macon that were used as airborne aircraft carriers, and a similar form of thrust vectoring is also particularly valuable today for the control of modern non-rigid airships.
 In this use, most of the load is usually supported by buoyancy and vectored thrust is used to control the motion of the aircraft.
 The first airship that used a control system based on pressurized air was Enrico Forlanini's Omnia Dir in 1930s.

 A design for a jet incorporating thrust vectoring was submitted in 1949 to the British Air Ministry by Percy Walwyn; Walwyn's drawings are preserved at the National Aerospace Library at Farnborough.
 Official interest was curtailed when it was realised that the designer was a patient in a mental hospital.

 Now being researched, Fluidic Thrust Vectoring (FTV) diverts thrust via secondary fluidic injections.
 Tests show that air forced into a jet engine exhaust stream can deflect thrust up to 15 degrees.
 Such nozzles are desirable for their lower mass and cost (up to 50% less), inertia (for faster, stronger control response), complexity (mechanically simpler, fewer or no moving parts or surfaces, less maintenance), and radar cross section for stealth.
 This will likely be used in many unmanned aerial vehicle (UAVs), and 6th generation fighter aircraft.